OpenModelica/OpenModelica/README.cmake.md

 `OM_USE_CCACHE` option is for enabling/disabling ccache support as explained in [2. ccache](#2-ccache).
 It is recommended that you install ccache and set this to ON.

 `OM_ENABLE_GUI_CLIENTS` allows you to enable/disable the configuration and build of the qt based GUI clients and their dependencies.
 These include: OMEdit, OMNotebook, OMParser, OMPlot, OMShell.
 You will need to install and make available the necessary packages (and their dependencies) such as the Qt libs, OpenSceneGraph, OpenThreads ...

-**Hint**: You might be tempted to disable these optional components in order to reduce re-compilation time when you are workign on something unrelated.
-For example, if you have been using the `autotools` build system, you might have noticed that re-compilation will take additional time due to CPP runtime or OMEdit even though you have not modified nothing in there. **The recommendation now is to have everything enabled** IF you have the required packages installed anyway (Qt libs and boost).
-Re-compilation will not take any significant additional time on things you have not modified.
-If you have ccache available it is even better as recompilation after a clean (with no new modifications) will also be extremely fast.

 ### 4.1.2.
 OpenModelica/OMCompiler Options
 `OM_OMC_ENABLE_CPP_RUNTIME` allows you to enable/disable the building of the C++ based simulation runtime.
 This will require multiple Boost library components (file_system, program_options, ...)